Seasawher/mathlib4-help/docs/tactics.md

 `convert e`, where `e` is a term of type `t`, uses `e` to close the new main goal.
 In other words, `convert e` works like `convert_to t; refine e`.
 Both tactics use the same options.

-* `convert_to! t` uses default transparency when solving side goals.
-This is currently the same behaviour as `convert_to`, but `convert_to` will use reducible transparency in the future.
+* `convert_to! t` uses default transparency, rather than reducible, when solving side goals.
 * `convert_to ty at h` changes the type of the local hypothesis `h` to `ty`.
 If later local hypotheses or the goal depend on `h`, then `convert_to t at h` may leave a copy of `h`.
 * `convert_to ← t` creates equality goals in the opposite direction (with the original goal type on